mattqdev/Excel2PDFCatalog/README.md

 ## ▶️ Usage

-1. Start the application.
+1. Start the app.
-2. Select the Excel file and image folder(s) via the UI.
+2. Select an Excel file, the image folder(s) containing product images, and the output folder.
-3. Set the output folder and other options if needed.
+3. Verify or edit the column mapping if your Excel uses different headers.
-4. Click Go → the PDF catalog is generated in the configured folder.
+4. Click "Go" to generate the PDF(s).
+Monitor the log/console for progress and warnings.

 ## 📄 Preview